Facilitating Thoughtful Introductions Between Pets

 Start and Stop Signals

-Using Time and Behavior as Measures
+Using Behavior and Time as Measures

 Next